MADE IN CYLAND

 Engineers: Alexey Grachev, Denis Markov.
 Sound Engineer: Sergey Dmitriev

-A futurist opera Victory Over The Sun, staged in 1913 and co-authored by Aleksei Kruchonykh (the libretto) and Mikhail Matyushin (the music), was intended to underline parallels between literary text, musical score, and the art of painting.
-It became an exemplary collaborative work of poets and artists.
-It is about how the group of budetlyane (from the Russian word “budet”, “will be”) set out to conquer the sun.
-Commonly, it is interpreting the win of advanced technologies of the future over old nature.
-In this artwork, a supposed victory is put into question.
-Humanity depends on sunlight which is essential to the ecosystem it is part of.
-Even slight change in sunlight immediately shows how vulnerable we are as well as our aspirations and ideas for our future.
+A futurist opera Victory Over The Sun, staged in 1913 and co-authored by Aleksei Kruchonykh (libretto) and Mikhail Matyushin (music), was conceived to emphasize the parallels between literary text, musical score, and visual art.
+It became an exemplary collaborative work between poets and artists.
+The opera tells the story of a group of budetlyane (from the Russian word “budet”, meaning “will be”) who set out to conquer the sun.
+Commonly, it is interpreted as a vision of the triumph of future technologies over the old natural world.
+Yet, in this artwork, the very idea of “victory” is questioned.
+Humanity depends on sunlight—essential to the ecosystem it inhabits.
+Even a slight alteration in sunlight immediately reveals our vulnerability, as well as the fragility of our aspirations and visions for the future.

-The installation has a sound component.
-A set of speakers is playing a new version of the opera Victory Over The Sun staged on May 3, 2007 at Vassar College in Poughkeepsie, New York.
-The noted St. Petersburg composer Georgy Firtich created a new score for the opera (only fragments of Matiushin’s original score have survived) and came to Vassar in order to take part in the performance with a company of Vassar student singers and musicians.
-It was envisaged not as a historical restoration but as reinvention from the perspective of the present, one that aspired to convey the explosively innovative impulse of early twentieth-century avant-garde.
-This year celebrates the 110th anniversary of the premiere of Victory Over The Sun and, by happy coincidence, the 85th anniversary of Georgy Firtich's birth.
-Engaging in a dialogue with its predecessors, this installation continues its explorations and offers its own reflection on the opposition between technology and nature.
+The installation also includes a sound component.
+A set of speakers plays a contemporary version of Victory Over The Sun, staged on May 3, 2007, at Vassar College in Poughkeepsie, New York.
+The noted St. Petersburg composer Georgy Firtich created a new score for the opera (only fragments of Matyushin’s original music have survived) and came to Vassar to participate in the performance alongside a company of student singers and musicians.
+The production was conceived not as a historical reconstruction but as a reinvention from a contemporary perspective—an attempt to convey the explosively innovative energy of the early twentieth-century avant-garde.